antonkril/antonkril.github.io/_posts/2016-2-11-classes-vs-namespaces.md

 }
 ```

-If you need to represent operations, but, for some reason, only objects are allowed, classes with one method (commands) can be used:
+If you need to represent operations but, for some reason (convention), only objects are allowed, you can use classes with a single method (commands):

 ```php
 <?php